rafaelcostafrf/autonomous_quadrotor_environment/README.md

-# Quadrotor mathematical environment and 3D animation using python
+# UAVS 3D simulation and visualization using python

 ## How to use the 3D environment: